AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

   - The internship at index 1 is removed from the list.
   - Confirmation message reflects removed internship details.

-Test case 2: Delete with invalid index (too high)
+Test case 2: Delete with invalid index (as there are fewer than 1000 internships in the list)
 - Action: `delete 1000`
 - Expected:
   - Error message indicates invalid internship index.